google/WebFundamentals/src/content/en/fundamentals/accessibility/00-intro/intro-five.md

  - **Understandable**: Can users understand the content?
 Can users understand the interface and is it consistent enough to avoid confusion?

- - **Robust**: Can the content be consumed by a wide variety of user agents (broswers)?
+ - **Robust**: Can the content be consumed by a wide variety of user agents (browsers)?
 Does it work with assistive technology?

 While WCAG provides a comprehensive overview of what it means for content to be accessible, it can also be a bit overwhelming.
 To help mitigate this, the [WebAIM](http://webaim.org/) (Web Accessibility in Mind) group has distilled the WCAG guidelines into an easy-to-follow checklist, targeted specifically for web content.